AAKASH-BONI/Samsung-Dashboard/README.md

 ## Dataset

-The dataset used in this project is confidential and cannot be shared publicly.
-It reflects a realistic HR data structure including employee demographics, compensation, and attrition metrics for analytical purposes.
+The dataset used in this project is confidential and cannot be shared publicly

 ## Key Features